Who We Are

 Arts Coordinator, Board Member

 Carol Zakaluk is a 45-year resident of and homeowner in the Mott Haven area of the Bronx, where her family has been rooted for 90 years.
 She’s held various jobs — assistant teacher in San Francisco’s Chinatown, manager at a furniture factory/showroom, and assistant tour manager for live bands on the road.
 Recently, she spent five years working in Mott Haven in arts professions, writing grants for and assisting a sculptor, then acting as co-director at an art gallery, and curating non-profit exhibitions.
-After co-writing a grant proposal that resulted in $100,000 in NYSERDA funding for FoBP , Carol supervised the resulting street tree planting project.
-As of Winter 2010, Mott Haven and Port Morris have 47 new trees.
+Carol wrote a grant proposal that resulted in $100,000 in NYSERDA funding for tree planting in our community. thanks to her, Mott Haven and Port Morris have 47 new trees.
 Carol is also landlady to five human tenants, and caretaker of five feral cats in a city-sanctioned colony she calls “The Rat Pack.”
+Her family home, decades in the community was featured in the NYTimes and her years of advocacy for our South Bronx waterfront has also been in the paper of record.

 Maximino Rivera